 Goodge Law client receives significant compensation for workplace injury

-I acted for a client on a no win, no fee basis after they were injured working as a security guard for a large company.
+I acted for a client on a no win, no fee claim for complensation of a workplace injury whilst working as a security guard for a large company.
 The accident occurred when my client was signing in a visitor near to some security barriers.
 The barriers were in the raised position.
 While in the process of dealing with the visitor, for no apparent reason, the barriers crashed down, striking my client across his shoulders causing injury.

 My client filled in the accident book and there were witnesses who provided signed statements.
 He was quite entitled to make a personal injury compensation claim from his employers.